liquidwarelabs/FlexAppOne/README.md

 Create your own repository of scripted actions,
 Point to your own blob storage and
 Manage your own applications via FlexApp One.

-Liquidware can provide you with a script to create the *.exe.xml and *.exe.cmd for each application in your blob source repository.